OkuM1/OkuM1/README.md

-As an enthusiastic developer I am always open for new learning and career opportunities!  🚀✨
+As a developer I am always open for opportunities to change and inspire the world!  🚀✨

 <h2>Let's Connect!</h2>